 - Select the Lead Creation Model to give 100% credit to the last touchpoint before a customer calls one of your tracking numbers and became a raw lead.

-- Select the 50/50 Model to split cost per lead credit evenly between the first touchpoint and the lead creation touchpoint.
+- Select the 50/50 Model to split cost per lead credit evenly between the First Touch milestone and the Lead Creation milestone.

 Filter Report Data

-Apply filters to your report to see cost per lead for a specific time frame or keyword.
+Apply filters to your report to see cost per lead for a specific time frame.

 - Click the Filter by button above the chart.

 - Select a Date Range filter to your report.